jbakse/site_builder/content/parameters/index.md

 /::

 The [p5.dom library](https://p5js.org/reference/#/libraries/p5.dom) provides functions that allow you create HTML elements and user interface controls.
 This is more complicated to set up, but still pretty quick.
 It is a much better choice if you want anyone else to adjust your parameters.
-This approach allows you to quickly explore your parameter space.
+You should consider this approach even for projects only you will use; it allows you to explore your parameter space without having to reload your sketch.

 - Label your inputs clearly.
 - Consider your interface carefully.